LINWEN607/congregate/runbooks/migrations-to-dot-com.md

 => true
 ```

-#### Fallback if no container registry migrate
+#### Fallback if container registries fail to migrate

-In the event container registries fail to migrate, there is a bash script built in to the container you can use as a backup.
+In the event container registries fail to migrate, e.g. due to size and/or network restrictions, there is a bash script built into the container you can use as a backup.

 The script is located at `<path_to_congregate>/dev/bin/manually_move_images.sh` (in the case of the container `/opt/congregate/dev/bin/manually_move_images.sh`)